THE LIVING COMPOSERS PROJECT

 Celebraciones (dance music, choreography by Rossana Filomarino), fixed media, 2000

-Elles (dance music, choreography by Louise Bédard), voice, flute, clarinet, piano, string quartet, fixed media, 2002
+Elles (dance music, choreography by Louise Bédard), voice, flute, clarinet, piano, 2 violins, viola, cello, fixed media, 2002

 ORCHESTRAL: